 Board Access to Senior Management

 Directors shall have full and unrestricted access to the Company’s senior management and any relevant Company records.
 In addition, directors may request that any officer or other employee of the Company or the Company’s outside counsel or Independent Auditor meet with any members of, or consultants to, the Board or any of its committees.
 As a courtesy, directors will exercise sound judgment to endeavor to ensure that this access does not impede or interfere with the conduct of the Company’s business and is coordinated, where possible, through the Chief Executive Officer so as not to undermine normal lines of management authority.

 Board Access to Independent Advisors

-Board Interaction with Institutional Investors and Press
+Board Interaction with Outside Parties

-The Company views management as the Company’s primary contact with outside parties.
+The Company views senior management as the Company’s primary contact with outside parties.
 From time to time however, directors may be asked by the Chairman, Chief Executive Officer, or other members of the management team to speak with outside parties, as appropriate.
-In the absence of such a request, directors should generally refrain from discussing proprietary information relating to Company matters with outside parties.
+In the absence of such a request, directors should generally refrain from discussing confidential or proprietary information relating to Company matters with outside parties.

 Meetings of the Board of Directors

 The Board of Directors will hold annual, regular and special meetings in accordance with the Company’s bylaws and as it deems necessary.
-Board meetings will generally to be held at such times and places as are determined by the Board.
+Board meetings will generally be held at such times and places as are determined by the Board.

 The independent directors on the Board may meet in executive session as part of any regularly scheduled Board meeting.
 These sessions will provide the opportunity for discussion of such other topics as the independent directors may find appropriate, which discussion may be facilitated by the Chair of the committee most relevant to the topic.
 Following each such session, an independent director will meet with the Chairman and Chief Executive Officer for discussion of matters arising from the executive session.